Tuesday, December 29, 2020

 Thursday, December 24, 2020

-Why are there differences in the Gospels?
+Why are the Gospels different?
 Are they historically reliable?

 First of all, the gospels we have in the New Testament are not eyewitness accounts.
-They are all anonymous and we don't know who wrote them.
-The title of the gospel was added in the second century CE to make distinctions among the different gospels.
-We believe that they were written down at least 40-60 years after Jesus died.
-All of them were written in Greek.
-This is odd given the fact that Jesus and his disciples spoke Aramaic.
-Jesus's disciples were Galileans and illiterate; therefore, they could not write in Greek.
-Until the gospels were written down by Greek-speaking persons, a variety of oral traditions about Jesus had been circulating in different regions beyond Palestine, including Greek-speaking regions.
+They are all anonymous, and we do not know who wrote them.
+The titles of the gospels were most likely added in the second century CE to help differentiate between the various texts.
+It is believed that they were written down at least 40 to 60 years after the death of Jesus.
+All of the gospels were written in Greek, which is peculiar since Jesus and his disciples spoke Aramaic.
+Additionally, Jesus's disciples were Galileans and likely illiterate, meaning they could not write in Greek.
+Before the gospels were recorded by Greek-speaking individuals, a variety of oral traditions about Jesus circulated in different regions, including Greek-speaking areas beyond Palestine.

 1) Where is Jesus's hometown?
 (Nazareth in Luke; Bethlehem in Matthew);